covjson/specification/spec.md

 - A range object must have a member with the name `"values"` where the value is an array of numbers and nulls, or strings and nulls, where nulls represent missing data.
 - A range object must have a member with the name `"dataType"` where the value is either `"float"`, `"integer"`, or `"string"` and must correspond to the data type of the non-null values in the `"values"` array.
-- A range object may have both or none of the `"validMin"` and `"validMax"` members where the value of each is a number.
-The value of `"validMin"` must be equal to or smaller than the minimum value in the `"values"` array, ignoring null.
-The value of `"validMax"` must be equal to or greater than the maximum value in the `"values"` array, ignoring null.
 - Note that common JSON implementations may use 64-bit floating point numbers as data type for `"values"`, therefore precision has to be taken into account.
 For example, only integers within the extent [-2^32, 2^32] can be accurately represented with 64-bit floating point numbers.

 Example: